Rosslare Strand railway station

 Rosslare Strand railway station (Stáisiún Thrá Ros Láir) is in Rosslare Strand, County Wexford, Ireland.

-It is the junction of the Dublin–Rosslare railway line and the Limerick–Rosslare railway line, the Rosslare Strand to Waterford section of which is mothballed.
+It is the junction of the Dublin–Rosslare railway line and the Limerick–Rosslare railway line, the Rosslare Strand to Waterford section of which is currently not in use.

 Description

 A ticket machine is provided at the entrance and there are shelters on the platforms.
 There is also a small car park currently free of charge to rail users.
 Since spring 2014 the station has been unstaffed and the ticket office, waiting room, and toilets are no longer open.

 There is full accessibility to the first platform, with access to the second platform via a wicket gate or footbridge.

 There are two platforms, one on the passing loop.
 The mothballed South Wexford section of the Limerick-Rosslare railway line can be accessed only via the second platform, the junction being on the passing loop.

 Mothballing of Rosslare Europort to Waterford Rail Section

 The final Rosslare Europort to Limerick passenger service ran on Saturday 18 September 2010, which saw the mothballing of most of the Rosslare Europort to Waterford section of track, except for the Waterford to Belview section which is used several times a week by freight trains.